fleetdm/fleet/docs/Using-Fleet/Learn-how-to-use-Fleet.md

 * What operating system is installed on my device and what is its version?

-This question can easily be answered, by running this simple query: "Get operating system information."
+This question can easily be answered by running this simple query: "Get operating system information."

 To run this query on your device: